theosa25/python-for-data-science/README.md

 #### 3) Create project

 - Open Pycharm
-- Select 'Get from VCS' to connect to your repository, use url https://github.com/[username]/python-for-data-science and select 'Clone'
+- Select 'Get from VCS' to connect to your repository, use url https://github.com/[username]/python-for-data-science and select `Clone`

 ### 4) Create python environment
 - In the bottom right, click on the <No Interpreter>, select "Add New Interpreter" -> "Add Local Interpreter"